 | Michael Sheehan Section 01 | In this course, we will consider creative writing that goes beyond the page and experiment with forms of writing across different genres (erasure poetry, graphic memoir, video games, and more). |

-| Dr. Scott Johnston Section 01 | Building on the work done in ENGL 100, this is a non-fiction writing workshop course in which students compose papers in argumentation exposition and narration. |
+WRTG 367 Advanced Composition | Dr. Scott Johnston Section 01 | This is a non-fiction writing workshop course in which students compose papers in argumentation exposition and narration.
+Take this course - It's laid back and fun! |

 WRTG 372 Grammar and Style for Writers | Dr. David Kaplin Section 01 | We will examine complex grammar rules and stylistic conventions to hone your non-fiction and fiction prose writing and to better understand and appreciate the writing of others.
 Not for grammar beginners! |